WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 ## Browser History Mechanics

-Browsers have built-in history mechanics.
-You can go **back** and **forward** between pages you've visited and you can **reload** the page you're on.
+Web browsers have built-in history mechanics.
+You can go **back** and **forward** between pages you've visited, and you can **reload** the page you're on.

-It's important to note what a page is.
+It's important to note what a webpage is.
 - A page is a whole HTML file that your browser loads and displays.
-You know you're navigating between two different pages when you see your browser screen go blank then load a completely new page.
+You know you're navigating between two different pages when you see your browser screen go blank and then load a completely new page.

 Open a new tab and navigate here: https://en.wikipedia.org/wiki/Café__Allegro.

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 * Open a new tab in your browser and navigate to the Wikipedia article for Cafe Allegro in Seattle.
 * Hover over the link to the "Seattle" entry near the top of the article and look at the URL.
 * Notice that the URL says `wikipedia.org/wiki/Seattle`.
 It doesn't include `Cafe_Allegro`, and there's no hashtag.
 This URL takes us to an entirely different page.
 * Click the link to "Seattle" and notice how your browser goes blank and loads another page, which is also full of links to other articles.
 * Click on several more links, paying attention to when the browser goes blank and loads a completely new page.
 * Hold down your mouse on the back button.
-You'll see a dropdown menu showing every page you've been on.
+You'll see a dropdown menu showing every page you've visited.

 </aside>